gsherman/BusinessRules/template.md

 ## Description of the rule.

 Be as descriptive as possible.
 Use your own words.
-Talk like a human, not a robot, computer, or geek!
+Talk like a human - not a robot, computer, or geek!

 <textarea rows="6" cols="80"></textarea>